 This post was originally posted on LinkedIn.
 Minimal corrections are done to make it more readable for you.
 If you like to see the original format, you can click here to read it.

 Checking one’s self in the most truthful way is vital for writers.
-Needless to say, writing has become one of the most sought methods to make our ends meet, to put food on the table, to pay our debts, and to make our lives easier.
+Needless to say, writing has become one of the most sought methods to make our ends meet, put food on the table, pay our debts, and make our lives easier.

 I’ve been writing professionally for almost a decade.
 At first glance, it’s an accolade many people will see first.
 It’s like showing your trophies displayed on your glass cabinet, arranged in the array from the first award to the most recent one.

 I Built My “Successful Writer” Facade To Fill The Void.